Zoran Luledzija

 Message extraction

-While it is good to start with internationalization from the very beginning of the app development, it is not always feasible.
-Various factors such as shifting priorities, divergent planning, and user requirements contribute to this.
-It's important to note, however, that extracting localization messages via React Intl is feasible using the @formatjs/cli package.
-While this subject is distinct and won't be covered in this post, it's beneficial to be aware of it.
+While it is beneficial to start with internationalization from the very beginning of app development, it is not always feasible.
+Various factors, such as shifting priorities, divergent planning, and user requirements, contribute to this.
+It's important to note, however, that extracting localization messages for React Intl is feasible using the @formatjs/cli package.
+Although this is a separate topic, being aware of it is beneficial.
+Generally, the process involves declaring messages in your React app, then using @formatjs/cli to extract these declared messages, translating them into other languages, and finally, integrating everything back together.

 Conclusion